 The block diagram (Figure 1) shows the parasite-powered circuitry.
-This circuitry "steals" power whenever the data input is high.
-The data line will provide sufficient power as long as the specified timing and voltage requirements are met.
-The advantages of parasite power are two-fold: 1) by parasiting off this input, lithium is conserved and 2) if the lithium is exhausted for any reason, the ROM may still be read normally.
+This circuitry steals power whenever the data input is high.
+The data line provides sufficient power as long as the specified timing and voltage requirements are met.
+The advantages of parasite power are two-fold: 1) by parasiting off this input, lithium is conserved, and 2) if the lithium is exhausted for any reason, the ROM can still be read normally.